erikpukinskis/direct-monetization-static/_proposal/receipt_definitions.markdown

 A **Receipt Definition** is an object represented in json:

 - Optionally, a `domain`.
-If provided in the Receipt Definition for an HTTP resource, then this _must_ match the domain of the resource's address.
+If provided in the Receipt Definition for an HTTPS resource, then this _must_ match the domain of the resource's address.
 - Optionally, an `item` identifier.
 If not provided, then any list of receipts matching the other specifications and totaling to the needed amount will suffice.
 - A list of objects of the form
     - `signers`: A list of acceptable signatories, identified by urls.